JaneliaSciComp/peeling/README.md

 | Content Cell |          Content Cell          |          Content Cell          |          Content Cell          |          Content Cell          |          Content Cell          |          Content Cell          |

 #### Note
-The basic usage will communicate with the UniProt website to map the provided IDs to their latest version, and get the annotation data of surface proteins (TP) and introcellular proteins (FP).
+The basic usage will communicate with the UniProt website to map the provided IDs to their latest version, and get the annotation data of true positive proteins (TP) and false positive proteins (FP).
 Our testing shows that this can take dozens of seconds or minutes to complete.

 Therefore, it is recommended to save the retrieved data after the first run, and use the locally saved data for the following runs, which will reduce the run time to seconds.
 If using local annotation files, PEELing does id mapping by default.
 To disable id mapping for local annotation files specify -n/--nomap.
 Note: Remember to update the retrieved data periodically.
 ```